Espresso is unlike any other type of coffee.

 There are several enticing models in this range, including the even cheaper Silenzio and the “Zero,” which have been optimized for single dosing.

-But at the moment, I still think the Mignon Specialita is the best all-around option for most espresso drinkers out there.
+Single dosing may be the hottest trend, among hardcore coffee geeks at the moment.
+But there are still many, many regular people who like the easier workflow of a hopper.
+For that reason, the Mignon Specialita is a great option for most espresso drinkers out there.
 The time-based dosing is just excellent and super convenient.

 I’ve been using this little gem for about three years now, and I’m not going to lie – it gets used more than any other espresso grinder I own.
-This is my go-to spro grinder, and it will be yours too!
+This is my go-to spro grinder!

 ➡️ Read the full Eureka Mignon Specialita review here